Characterizing classification datasets: a study of meta-features for meta-learning: Discussion

 \subsection{Summarization Functions}

 In most MtL studies, summarization functions are combined with meta-features, either implicitly or explicitly.
-Implicitly when they are defined as part of the meta-feature formalization \citep{Peng2002a,Kuba2002,Castiello2005,Filchenkov2015}, where the average result is the most natural solution employed.
-Explicitly when studies show the effectiveness of using other options to summarize measures \citep{Kalousis1999, Todorovski2000, Reif2012b, Pinto2016}, as reported in Section \ref{sumfunc}.
+Implicitly when they are defined as part of the meta-feature formalization~\citep{Castiello2005,Filchenkov2015,Kuba2002,Peng2002a}, where the average result is the most natural solution used.
+Explicitly when studies show the effectiveness of using other options to summarize measures~\citep{Kalousis1999,Pinto2016,Reif2012b,Todorovski2000}, as reported in Section~\ref{sumfunc}.

-Some combinations of meta-features and summarization functions have semantic meaning.
-For instance, the standard deviation (\emph{sd}) summarization function applied to the frequencies of the classes (\emph{freqClass}) shows how uniform the class distribution is, which may also indicate that the classes are unbalanced.
-Other combinations are meaningless, like the use of the cardinality of the measure (\emph{count}) to summarize the joint entropy (\emph{jointEnt}), since the measure has a fixed cardinality.
+Some combinations of meta-features and summarization functions have a semantic meaning.
+For instance, the standard deviation (\emph{sd}) applied to the frequencies of the classes (\emph{freqClass}) shows how uniform the class distribution is, which may also indicate that the classes are unbalanced.
+Other combinations are meaningless, as the use of the cardinality of the measure (\emph{count}) to summarize the joint entropy (\emph{jointEnt}), since the measure has a fixed cardinality.
 There are also some possible problematic combinations, such as the use of \emph{histograms} to summarize meta-features with low cardinality and/or with the range that is defined according to a dataset characteristic.
 In this case, the histogram bins can be sparse and represent different scales of values for each dataset.

 The use of many functions to summarize a measure proportionally increases the number of meta-features obtained.
 As many measures are multi-valued, hundreds of results can be easily obtained when combined with multiple summarization functions.
-The relative low number of meta-instances usually observed in MtL experiments together with the high number of meta-features could generate meaningless models due to the curse of dimensionality \citep{Tan2005}.
-The use of a feature-selection algorithm can be an alternative to deal with this problem \citep{Lemke2015, Pinto2016}.
+The relatively low number of meta-instances usually observed in MtL experiments together with the high number of meta-features could generate meaningless models due to the curse of dimensionality~\citep{Tan2005}.
+The use of a feature-selection algorithm can be an alternative to deal with this problem~\citep{Lemke2015,Pinto2016}.

-Even though summarization functions are not strictly related to reproducibility issues, they are relevant to reproducibility because the result in a standard characterization process.
-The empirical analysis of summarization functions and the exploration of new ways to summarize meta-features must be subject of future research.
+Even though summarization functions are not strictly related to reproducibility issues, they are relevant to reproducibility because different choices can be made in a characterization process.
+The empirical analysis of summarization functions and the exploration of new ways to summarize meta-features should be the subject of future research.